Your estate agent must tell you anything significant that may affect your decision whether to buy a flat.

 - There are two different ways of owning property in England and Wales.
 Freehold is typically for houses and leasehold is usually for flats.

 - Freehold means that you own the land and the building that sits on it.

-|Should I have a survey?||Yes||Yes, matters to do with the interior of a flat are no less important than those in a house; and the survey should also address the building containing the flat.|
+|Yes.
+Matters to do with the inside of a flat are just as important as those in a house, and the survey should also cover the building the flat is in.

-|The owner of the building (the landlord) usually maintains the common parts of the building (often through a professional managing agent) and will recover your share of the cost through the service charge.
+|The owner of the building (the landlord) usually maintains the shared parts of the building (often through a professional managing agent) and will recover your share of the cost through the service charge.

-|The landlord usually insures the building but will charge you your share of the cost as service charge.
+|The landlord usually insures the building and charges you your share of the cost as a service charge.
 You will be responsible for insuring your contents.

-|You will usually need written consent from the landlord before making any structural changes.
+|You will usually need written permission from the landlord before making any structural changes.
 They may charge a fee for this.